Profile

 📦 Storage

-• Reheat in the oven at 180°C for 10 minutes before serving.
+• Reheat in a preheated oven at 180°C for about 10 minutes to restore that lovely crisp top.

 🍷 Pairing